Medical

 - You pay a copay for prescriptions1

-- This may be easier to manage than the HSA drug plan if you have higher cost prescriptions
+- This may be easier to manage than the HSA drug plan if you have higher cost prescriptions, but your total annual costs could be higher

 1 Must be received in-network, or coverage is 0%